Blasphemeous/Lucky-Nine/README.md

-# Lucky-Nine
+# Lucky 9
-Console-based lucky nine written in Java
+Console-based lucky 9 written in Java.
+This project is built with the purpose of permitting any accessiblity in regards to educational purposes.

+##Requirements
+- JDK++
+- Compiler (Java)